mccanne/sharkfest/README.md

 * I was stubborn and persevered.
 * We're just getting to the point where we can rationalize it all...

-In the meantime, we have good practical validation that this approach is _easier_, _better_, _faster_.
+In the meantime, we have anecdotal validation that this approach is _easier_, _better_, _faster_.

 > "Once my data is in Zed, everything is easy..." - Community User

+Another community user tweeted:

 ![Brim is Beautiful](fig/brim-beautiful.png)

-Key technical takeaway:
+Key takeaway:

-> Zed provides a powerful, new data model and query language that
-> substantially improves the _ergonomics_ of data engineering.
+> Zed is all about _ergonomics_ for _data engineering_.
+> Zed makes it all easier.

+Human productivity.
+Not speeds and feeds.

 ## Zed & Brim